dakrone/elasticsearch-in-action/README.md

 When do I need them?
 --------------------

 Because it's nice to have some sample data to run various searches from the book's listings.
 Throughout most chapters, there's an example use-case of running a get-together site, where you have people organizing themselves into groups and hosting events.
 Code samples provide you with some data and a script to index that data.

 How do I index the sample data?
 -------------------------------

     # clone the repository
     git clone https://github.com/dakrone/elasticsearch-in-action.git

+    # OR, if using Elasticsearch 5.0+, use the 5.x branch
+    git clone https://github.com/dakrone/elasticsearch-in-action.git -b 5.x

     # index the sample data
     elasticsearch-in-action/populate.sh